 Instructions

-- While pasta is cooking, heat olive oil in a large pan over medium heat.
-Once hot, add minced garlic cloves and red pepper flakes.
-Cook for about 1 minute, until fragrant.
+- While the pasta cooks, heat 3 tablespoons olive oil in a large skillet over medium heat.
+Add the garlic and red pepper flakes and cook for about 1 minute until fragrant — don’t let the garlic brown.

-- Return the blended sauce to the pan and simmer over low heat.
-Add the chopped basil leaves.
+- Return the sauce to the skillet over low heat if you transferred it.
+Stir in half the chopped basil.

 Notes